-Healthy teeth and gums aren’t a luxury.
-They’re essential.
+Healthy teeth and gums are not a luxury.
+They are essential.
 Together, we can help everyone in America attain the best oral health possible.

 - Action for Dental Health is the ADA's nationwide, community-based movement aimed at ending the dental health crisis in America.